Inga Hamilton

 Art Jewellery & Inhabitable Sculptures Blending the Spaces Between Species

-Recipient of a UKRI Full Doctoral Studentship Award Recipient of multiple Arts Council NI Awards
+Recipient of a UKRI Full Doctoral Studentship Award Recipient of Multiple Arts Council NI Awards

 Mourning Mouthbrooches – Series of 5